CoRoe/DNSGUI/README.md

 ![Screenshot](screenshot.png)

-Modifying the configuration file and subsequent restart of the resolver service require root priviledges.
-To avoid running the GUI as root, the functions that actually require root priviledges are placed into a helper bash script, and only this bash script is called via sudo.
+Modifying the configuration file and subsequent restart of the resolver service require root privileges.
+To avoid running the GUI as root, the functions that actually require root privileges are placed into a helper bash script, and only this bash script is called via sudo.

 For security reasons, the bash script has to be placed in a directory to which the user does not have write access.
-Otherwise malicious software running in the context of the user could modify the script and perform arbitrary actions with root priviledges.
+Otherwise malicious software running in the context of the user could modify the script and perform arbitrary actions with root privileges.

 The applet runs on the Cinnamon desktop and interacts with the systemd DNS resolver.